LF2L/lf2l.github.io/collections/_green-fablab/en/stages/smart-collector.md

 ### Specific goals

-- To deploy an open source collector in the LF2L neighborhood to collect plastic
+- To deploy an open source collector in the LF2L neighborhood to collect plastic.
-- Creation of social analysis of based on industrial ecology and territorial development approach.
+- Social network analysis based on industrial ecology and territorial development approach in order to evaluate the acceptability for this type of recycling.
-- Création et preuve de concept d’un démonstrateur de recyclage aux rives de Meurthe
-- Enquêtes sur l’acceptabilité sociale pour les initiatives des recyclages (à valider avec la partie recherche du projet)
+- First documentation of the local recycling demonstrator at the Rivess de Meurthe neighborhood.

 ### Results

-- Cartography of stakeholders for a closed loop network
+- Cartography of stakeholders for a closed loop network and the local waste management options for particular plastic wastes.
-- Documentation via interviews, vidéo on the deployment of the experimentation for each actor:
+- Evaluation and documentation (and eventually statistical analysis) on the deployment of the experimentation for each actor:
   + Public institution: ENSGSI (GSI Media + Recycling challengue)
   + Private: ATP Rives de Meurthe
   + Citizen: Foire Internationale de Nancy

 ### Partners of the project

 <div id="GF-partners">
 {% include feature_row id="partners" %}